-Some of the most important GHGs are carbon dioxide, methane and nitrous oxide.
-Several other gases that are present in the atmosphere in small amounts, such as surface-based ozone, hydrofluorocarbons (HFCs), perfluorcarbons (PFCs) and sulphur hexafluoride (SF6), also contribute to global warming, though these occur in much smaller concentrations.
+Some of the most important GHGs are carbon dioxide (CO2) (410.5 ppm), methane (CH4) (1877 ppb) and nitrous oxide (N2O) (332 ppb) (World Meteorological Organization, 2020).
+Several other gases that are present in the atmosphere in even smaller amounts, such as surface-based ozone, hydrofluorocarbons (HFCs), perfluorcarbons (PFCs) and sulphur hexafluoride (SF6), also contribute to global warming, though these occur in much smaller concentrations.

 The principal greenhouse gases occur naturally and keep our planet warm enough for life to flourish.
 However, it is the increasing amount of gases, especially carbon dioxide, methane and nitrous oxide, that we have been releasing in more recent years that is a cause for concern.